Steven-Grevera/ENC4265/manual.md

 ## PC (Steam)

-Shadow Corridor 2 and it’s respective soundtrack, can all be purchased on it’s store page on PC on the Steam platform.
+Shadow Corridor 2 and its respective soundtrack can all be purchased on its store page on PC on the Steam platform.
 It is currently not sold anywhere else.

 If you wish to purchase for PC and you are viewing this manual online, feel free to click on the following link: https://store.steampowered.com/app/2310700/Shadow_Corridor_2/